PreciousEbu/Data-Exploration-with-SQL/README.md

 # SQL-project
-Creation of a relational database and use of advanced querying to extract important information and answer research questions.
+- This repo comprises of different database files where I have used relational database management systems and various levels of querying to extract information and answer basic questions arising from the data,

+- I have used these projects to highlight some of my querying skills.

+#### Data Sources
+Kaggle